Benefits and Challenges of Hiring Independent Contractors

-If you are working with independent contractors, they most likely won't need an office as they work off-site, especially when working remotely.
+If you work with independent contractors, they most likely won't need an office space as they work off-site, especially when working remotely.
 This is a huge money-saver that leaves you with additional finances that can be put elsewhere.
-Besides that, independent contractors should work with their own equipment and usually do not require any resources to perform work.
+Besides that, independent contractors work with their own equipment and usually do not require your resources to perform work.

 Access to global talent unlocked

 We already touched upon independent contractors working remotely.
-Since you are not tied to one specific location, you can source talent from wherever you need.
+Since you are not tied to a specific location, you can source talent from wherever you need.
 This gives you a bigger pool to pick from, makes it relatively easy to promote the job posting, and ultimately reduces recruitment costs.
 At the end of the day, you choose from a vast pool and select those contractors that would do the best job, not the ones available in your area.

-Independent contractors can be brought in for a specific project or on needs-basis.
-Once the agreed period of time or a project is completed, you can asses if this person is a good fit and can continue the working relationship.
+Independent contractors can be brought in for a specific project or on a needs basis.
+Once the agreed period of time or a project is completed, you can assess if this person is a good fit and can continue the working relationship.
 If not, you simply do not renew the agreement for the next project.
-This is also an excellent option for companies that have a fluctuating workload.
+Contractors are also an excellent option for companies that have a fluctuating workload.

 Little or no training expenses

-When you are hiring an employee, it is expected to be a lag between the time they join and when they perform at their full capacity.
-Independent contractors, as we already mentioned, often have specialized skills and allow the employer to get more accomplished faster.
+When you are hiring an employee, a lag is expected between the time they join and when they start performing at their full capacity.
+As we already mentioned, independent contractors often have specialized skills and allow the employer to get more accomplished faster.
 Contractors save you money and time by skipping the training and onboarding processes you have when hiring a full-time employee.

 Ending the working relationship is easier